This is part four of the Frequently Asked Questions (FAQ). Part one is here, Part two is here and Part three is here.

 Why do I get kernel headers updates for a kernel that's not even installed?

 4. When your system is running on a newer kernel series than the one that your Mint series was originally issued with, you may have removed all kernels from the older series.
 But then you still might get updates for the kernel headers of that removed kernel series....
-Which, at first glance, is of course weird and confusing.If you inspect those updates more closely, you'll probably find that they're for the package linux-libc-dev.
-This is a small package that contains kernel headers for development; it concerns headers for user space libraries.
+Which, at first glance, is of course weird and confusing.If you inspect those updates more closely, you'll probably find that they're for the package linux-libc-dev (sometimes accompanied by the equally small package linux-tools-common).
+The linux-libc-dev package is a small package that contains kernel headers for development; it concerns headers for user space libraries.
 Its version number never gets beyond the version number of the first kernel series for your Mint series.

 To be more precise: user space programs are built against the header files provided by Ubuntu or Linux Mint, typically from linux-libc-dev.
 These header files are often from an older kernel version, and they cannot safely be replaced or removed.